MIDFIELDR/midfielddata/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-<br>An `R` data package containing anonymized student-level records for
+<br>`midfielddata` is an R data package that supplies anonymized
-98,000 undergraduates, a sample of the MIDFIELD database to practice using the tools and methods provided by the `midfieldr` package.
+student-level records for 98,000 undergraduates from the MIDFIELD database.
+Provides practice data for the tools and methods of `midfieldr`.

 ![](https://github.com/MIDFIELDR/midfielddata/blob/main/docs/logo.png?raw=true)